 In Channel details, provide a name for the channel.
-Select the orderer you created from the orderers drop-down list.
+Select the orderer you created from the Ordering service drop-down list.
+Click Next.

-Choose the appropriate channel update policy from the available options.
+Choose the appropriate channel update policy from the available options and click Next.

 Next is the channel creator organization.
 Select the Channel Creator MSP, identifying an organization for channel creation from the drop-down list.
-Then associate an available admin identity for that organization.
+Then associate an available admin identity for that organization and click Next.

-When you’ve completed all of the above steps, click Create channel.
+When you’ve completed all of the above steps, review the channel information and click Create channel.

 Press the F1 key to see the various VS Code options.
-Choose IBM Blockchain Platform: Package a Smart Contract Package.
+Choose IBM Blockchain Platform: Package Open Project.
 Make sure Node, NPM, and Go are installed and the corresponding paths are set before you perform this step.

 You will be prompted for the package name and version.
 It’s important to provide the proper version as the smart contract can then be upgraded to deploy a newer version.
 After you’ve provided this information, the smart contract package will be created.

-In the left navigation panel, click on IBM Blockchain Platform under smart contract packages.
-You should be able to see a .cds file named <package name>@<version>.
+In the left navigation panel, click on IBM Blockchain Platform.
+Under smart contract packages, you should be able to see a .cds file named

 Navigate to the Smart contracts tab and click Install smart contract.